Improve a mechanical device and you may double productivity, but improve man and you gain a thousand fold.

 Using legs as an example, while current mechanical models still don’t look like natural legs, people are using mechanical legs to walk, run, and even to climb rocks.
 All such people are amputees who lost one or both legs to injury or disease, but this may not always be the case.
 Eventually, the technology could evolve to bionic legs that can propel a real-life Steve Austin on a jump to the roof of a two-story building, or a run at cheetah-like velocities.
 In our free society, this could lead some people to have their natural legs replaced with bionics, even before their natural legs no longer function.
 The same goes for other body parts, and there will be huge debates about the ethics of such choices and the surgeons who agree to go along with it.
 But as those debates rage on, more and more double amputees will regain the ability to walk and run with new legs ever more similar to their old ones.

-Last week, we discussed how knowledge, and perhaps genes, of bowhead whales being studied at the University of Liverpool might be used to extend the human lifespan to 200 years.
-On top of this, a Swiss research project at the University of Bern recently succeeded in increasing the lifespan of the fruitfly Drosophila melanogaster by 50-60 percent.
+Research involving bowhead whales has suggested that it may one day be possible to extend the human lifespan to 200 years.
+On top of this, a Swiss research project at the University of Bern succeeded in increasing the lifespan of the fruitfly Drosophila melanogaster by 50-60 percent.
 The researchers did this using a genetic manipulation that causes bad or aging cells to be eliminated efficiently throughout a fly’s life, while healthy cells are selected to maintain body tissues.
 Essentially, the research team identified a quality control system that can be tuned up with a genetic switch.

 Since the relevant gene, called azot, is conserved between flies and humans, reviews of the study have been optimistic regarding the potential for human applications.
 Currently, it’s thought that, in the absence of disease, the absolute maximum potential human lifespan tops out at just over 120 years, due to depletion of stem cells.
 This hypothesis is supported by studies of samples taken from a woman who died in 2005 at the age of 115.
 But, using a handful of genetic strategies combined with stem cell approaches of regenerative medicine, science in the near future might be able expand the maximum potential lifespan dramatically.
 This, in concert with bionic enhancements for areas of the body that fail sooner, could lead to human lifespans measured in multiple centuries, or longer.